HomeBlogEpisode 8: c36 And c4, Promising Is Not Deployable

 The branch produced a quality variant that made money and looked reasonable on robustness, but it was too sparse.
 Then it produced an opportunity variant with much better activity but meaningfully worse quality.

 Seen mechanistically, this is exactly what one would expect from the parameter changes.
 Lowering the z-score hurdle and widening the admissible microstructure envelope increases the number of mean-reversion attempts, but it also admits weaker excursions and noisier reversals.
-The repo did not just observe that density and quality traded off.
+The repo did more than observe that density and quality traded off.
 It engineered that tradeoff explicitly and then measured the degradation.

 That is a classic frontier in systematic trading: